 MR Angiography (MRA)

-MR angiography (MRA) uses powerful radio frequencies, magnetic fields, and a computer to generate exceptionally detailed images of blood vessels when looking for abnormalities such as aneurysms or malformation.
-This exam does not use ionizing radiation, unlike other angiography imaging tools, such as computed tomography (CT) or fluoroscopy.
-This exam can also be performed with or without contrast.
-If contrast is needed, it will be administered through an intravenous (IV) catheter placed in the patient’s arm.
-MR angiography can be used to examine different parts of the body, such as the neck (carotid), abdomen, and pelvis.
+MR angiography (MRA) uses powerful radio frequencies, magnetic fields, and a computer to generate exceptionally detailed images of blood vessels when looking for abnormalities such as aneurysms or malformations located in the Circle of Willis.
+MR angiography can be used to examine different parts of the body, such as the brain, neck (carotids), abdomen, and pelvis.
 MR angiography can also be used to image blood vessels in the brain.
 This exam is called intracranial MRA.

 Intracranial Magnetic Resonance Angiogram (MRA)